parthasarathy27/workspacejava/README.md

 3. Clone or download the program's repository from [[Repository Link](https://github.com/parthasarathy27/workspacejava)].
 4. Open a command prompt or terminal and navigate to the program's root directory.
-5. Compile the Java source files using the following command:
+5. Compile the Java source files using the following command: javac -d bin src/*.java
+6. Once the compilation is successful, run the program with the following command: java -cp bin Main
+7. The program will start running, and you will be prompted with a menu to select different modules and exercises.
+Follow the on-screen instructions to navigate through the program.

+## Program Structure

+The program follows a modular structure, with each module residing in a separate Java file within the `src` directory.
+The `Main.java` file serves as the entry point and provides the menu for module selection.

+Here's an overview of the program's directory structure:
+├── bin
+│ ├── Module1.class
+│ ├── Module2.class
+│ ├── ...
+│ └── Main.class
+├── src
+│ ├── Module1.java
+│ ├── Module2.java
+│ ├── ...
+│ └── Main.java
+├── README.md
+└── LICENSE

+## Dependencies

+The Java Learning Program does not have any external dependencies beyond the core Java libraries.
+It is built using standard Java APIs and does not require any additional frameworks or packages.

+## Contribution

+This program is a personal project developed as part of my Java bootcamp.
+While contributions are not expected, feedback and suggestions are always welcome.
+If you have any ideas for improvements or would like to share your thoughts, feel free to open an issue or submit a pull request.

+Thank you for exploring my Java Learning Program.
+I hope you find it informative and valuable for your own Java learning journey!

+# Happy coding!